 The most exclusive of all the resorts on Zanzibar is, without a doubt, Kilindi Zanzibar.
 The resort is near Kendwa on the North of the island and is one of the top Zanzibar hotels on the beach.
 Its large grounds give plenty of privacy to its 15 villas that pop up from a lush hillside.

 The white-washed domed villas feel like a sultan’s palace that should only be fit for a king or a pop celebrity.
 The resort was formerly the private residence of ABBA band member Benny Andersson.
 It’s the best hotel in Zanzibar for honeymoon vacations.

 Park Hyatt Zanzibar

 The Park Hyatt Zanzibar is an exquisite hotel delivered in a way only capable of a Park Hyatt and is easily one of the top 10 hotels in Zanzibar.
-The hotel finds a perfect balance between the brands signature look and the former palace that the main building now occupies.
-The interiors of the hotel embody the atmosphere of Stone Town with features such as intricate chandeliers, archways, lanterns, trellises, carved wood, and crown molding.
+The hotel finds a perfect balance between the brand’s signature look and the former palace that the main building now occupies.
+The hotel’s interiors embody Stone Town’s atmosphere with features such as intricate chandeliers, archways, lanterns, trellises, carved wood, and crown molding.